Ghanaati-Education

 From the beginning of his career, Professor Ghanaati has combined excellence in clinical practice, research, and teaching.
 Since joining Goethe University Frankfurt in 2007, he has founded the FORM-Lab for biomaterial research and tissue engineering, mentored countless researchers, and established a study unit dedicated to clinical trials in regenerative therapies.
 Through this work, he has built one of the world’s foremost centers for clinically oriented biomaterial research, translating basic science into everyday clinical practice.

-In both his clinical practice and research, Professor Ghanaati focuses on two key areas: reconstruction with biomaterials and regeneration using blood concentrates for tissue repair throughout the body.
+In both his clinical practice and research, Professor Ghanaati focuses on two key areas: regeneration with reconstruction by means of biomaterials and autologous blood concentrates for tissue repair throughout the body.
 As a leading oncological and reconstructive surgeon, he develops innovative approaches for treating large bone and soft tissue defects following cancer surgery.
-His work has introduced novel surgical methods, including the Guided Open Wound Healing Concept (GOWH) for biomaterial-based tissue augmentation.
-Since 2010, in collaboration with Dr. Joseph Choukroun, he has advanced the field of autologous blood concentrates, co-developing the Low-Speed Centrifugation Concept (LSCC), which laid the foundation for the AWMF S3-guideline on the clinical use of platelet-rich fibrin in dentistry.
+His work has introduced novel surgical methods, including the ARENA-Protocol for biomaterial-based tissue regeneration and reconstruction of the jaw bone after tooth extraction.

 In 2020, Professor Ghanaati founded the Academy for Medical and Oral Regeneration (AMOR), an international platform dedicated to advancing biologics and biomaterials in medicine.
 AMOR supports basic and clinical research, conducts clinical studies to explore the link between oral health and systemic health, and provides national and international training in GOWH.
 Building on his extensive experience, he has also pioneered new educational formats for physicians and dentists, integrating cutting-edge science with practical training.
 To enhance knowledge transfer, he introduced 3D visualization into surgical education and, in 2024, founded Visiogenics and its online platform, ghanaati-education.com, to expand global access to biologic surgical education.